performancecopilot/pcp/src/pmdas/bpftrace/README.md

 ## Configuration
 The configuration of this PMDA is stored in `bpftrace.conf`.

+**Note:** for production systems, it is recommended to not enable dynamic scripts (this feature is disabled by default) and use the `autostart` folder instead.

 ### Scripts Metadata
 This PMDA supports the following metadata annotations, to be included in the bpftrace script as comments: